greenyyilei/LSRE--Yilei-Liu-/completions/Articles.md

 Various approaches have been proposed to assist architects in transitioning from requirements to an architecture, or even (partially) automate this step[2].
 They defined a more systematic technique[2].
 They describe a method to transform the KAOS requirements model into a so-called Architectural Prescription Language (APL) specification, which is a high-level architectural model[2].

-As another example of a systematic technique, Grünbacher et al. [Extraordinary General Meeting, GEM04] propose to use an intermediate model (called CBSP) for the requirements that have been mapped[2].
-The intermediate model includes a set of architectural concepts such as components, buses (connectors), system-wide functionality, and properties of each of these, but still remains close to the system's requirements[2].
-The creation of the intermediate model is guided through five steps.
-Using this intermediate model, the gap between requirements and architecture is reduced, and non-functional requirements can be explicitly modeled[2].

 More recently, Pimentel [PLC+12] proposed a process for generating architecture models (expressed in the Acme language) from requirements model (expressed in i*), specifically adaptive systems[2].
 The method is based on the STREAM [Luc10], and there are several methods proposed to assist architects in transitioning from requirements to an architecture, or even (partially) automating this step[2].

 M. Svahnberg said that PQA can be used together with the FQA(Framework for Quality Attribute) and the FAS(Framework for Architecture Structure) to evaluate which architecture candidate best match the quality requirements of the system[1].